Lazaros Christodoulopoulos: Hellas Verona

-Hellas Verona have officially signed a three-years' contract with Greek international Lazaros Christodoulopoulos from Bologna for €1,3 million.
+Hellas Verona have officially signed a three-year contract with Christodoulopoulos from Bologna for €1.3 million.
 The deal had been in the works over the last few days and hit problems when Verona's player Domenico Maietta refused a move the other way.
 On 30 June 2014, Verona released a statement confirming Christodoulopoulos had been bought outright without the need for an exchange.

 In January 2015, the interest of Hellas Verona in signing Argentinian offensive midfielder and winger Juan Sánchez Miño from Torino, leads the Gialloblù to offer him to i Granata the loan of Greek international same role player Lazaros Christodoulopoulos in exchange, according to Sky Sport Italia.

 Loan to Sampdoria

 On 31 August 2015, Christodoulopoulos joined Sampdoria in a swap deal involving Paweł Wszołek with the latter leaving Sampdoria on loan for Hellas Verona.

 The Greek midfielder has joined the club on an initial loan with an option to make the switch permanent.
-On 5 March 2016, he scored the third goal with the club in a 3–0 away win against Hellas Verona, when Lorenzo De Silvestri had his cross slammed into the back of the net from Christodoulopoulos on the volley, his first for the club coming against his former side.
+On 5 March 2016, he scored the third goal with the club in a 3–0 away win against Verona, when Lorenzo De Silvestri had his cross slammed into the back of the net from Christodoulopoulos on the volley, his first for the club coming against his former side.